mfouesneau/fitline/cversion/README.rst

 ========================================================

 This directory contains a C version of the python code.
-This version was mostly a personal exercise and does not offer all the options (nor the figure) that the python version offers.
-However, it is pretty fast!
+This version was mostly a personal exercise.
+It offers almost the same options as the full python version, however all plotting part is made through the python script that reads output from the fitting code (incl. configuration) However, it is pretty fast so remember that the plotting will show all samples!

 Just run make to generate the executable code